vacp2p/rfc/content/docs/rfcs/13/README.md

   In the forward pagination, the `cursor` holds the `Index` of the last message in the `HistoryResponse` `messages` (and the first message in the backward paging).
   The requester shall embed the returned  `cursor` inside its next `HistoryQuery` to retrieve the next page of the waku messages.
   The  `cursor` obtained from one node SHOULD NOT be used in a request to another node because the result MAY be different.
+- The `error` field contains information about any error that has occurred while processing the corresponding `HistoryQuery`.
+  `NONE` stands for no error.
+This is also the default value.
+  `INVALID_CURSOR` means that the  `cursor` field of `HistoryQuery` does not match with the `Index` of any of the  `WakuMessage`s persisted by the queried node.

 # Future Work